Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-05-24-ai_EverydayBasics.md

 ---
-title: The Building Blocks of AI: Part 1
+title: The Building Blocks of AI - Part 1
 description: Explore the fundamentals of Artificial Intelligence in beginner-friendly guide.
 Learn the basics of machine learning, deep learning, big data, and how AI differs from traditional programming.
 Perfect for developers starting their AI journey.
 tags: ["ai_basics"]
 category: ["ai"]